 Emerson Hospital’s Medical Records department is dedicated to maintaining your medical records and keeping your health information private and secure in accordance with your rights as a patient, and with federal and state regulations.

 Massachusetts law requires that we maintain hospital records for 20 years following your last visit.
 These records include laboratory and radiology reports, emergency department visits, outpatient surgeries, and inpatient stays at Emerson Hospital.
-The Medical Records Department does not have access to individual physician office records or any Emerson Urgent Care Location records.
+The Medical Records department does not have access to individual physician office records or any Emerson Urgent Care Center records.

 How to obtain a copy of your medical record

 Please allow 7 to 10 business days for a standard request to be completed.
 A fee may be charged for copies of your medical record.
-If you need to speak to a ROI Coordinator, please call 978-287-3907 between 8:00 a.m. and 4:30 p.m., Monday through Friday, or email ROI@emersonhosp.org.
-We’ll mail your records to the address specified on the release of information form.
+If you need to speak to a ROI coordinator, please call 978-287-3907 between 8 a.m. and 4:30 p.m., Monday through Friday, or email ROI@emersonhosp.org.
+We will mail your records to the address specified on the release of information form.
 To protect your privacy, we don’t fax or email medical records.